-An impairment provision of AED 614,067 thousand (2012: AED 520,013 thousand) has been made against amounts receivable from "Government, MOF and other related parties".
+An impairment provision of AED 646,003 thousand (2013: AED 614,067 thousand) and AED 26,158 thousand (2013: AED Nil) has been made against amounts receivable from "Government, MOF and other related parties" and "Associates and joint ventures" respectively.
 Such amounts are included in other non-current assets and trade and other receivables at the year end.

-Further, apart from the amounts included in the above tables, other non-current assets includes an amount of AED 2,000,000 thousand (2012: AED 1,639,335 thousand) as fair value of guarantee from a related party (see note 17).
+Further, apart from the amounts included above, other non-current assets includes an amount of AED 2,000,000 thousand (2013: AED 2,000,000 thousand) being the carrying value of guarantee from a related party (see note 17).
+Subsequent to year end, the full amount of the guarantee amounting to AED 2,000,000 thousand was settled.